Shapedsundew9/erasmus-gp/egpseed/docs/overview.md

 1. Code and detailed class introspection and manipluation builtins are not implemented: e.g. 'dir', 'exec', 'compile', 'var', 'delattr' etc. However, simple tests like 'callable' are implemented.
 2. 'Sequence' concatentation and repitition (+ and * operators) are not implemented due to the special case with 'range' etc. and the performance overhead.
 See [Common Sequence Operations](https://docs.python.org/3/library/stdtypes.html#typesseq-common) notes 6 & 7.
 3. _Bytes.json has the common methods for bytes and bytearray objects.
-Python does not have a common abstract type for these methods.
+Python does not have a common abstract type for these methods (after 3.11).
+4. Set union, intersection, difference & symmetric_difference methods are not implmented as operators (as the methods are more flexible taking Iterable[Hashable] rather than just Set).
+It is the same case for the MutableSet *_update equivilents.
+5. == and != are implemented in object.json as they are always available (NB: So not implemented elsewhere).